Term-Life Insurance

 • Extending term length significantly raises premiums

-Why Younger Is Better: Best Age to Buy
+Best Age To Buy

 • Buying in your 20s or early 30s secures much lower premiums due to better health and longer life expectancy.